bd/twidor/README.md

 ## Getting Started

 See [How to Install](#how-to-install) for links to downloads for Windows, Linux and OSX and others.
+See [How to Build](#how-to-build) if you wish to modify or debug Twidor.

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_single.png"
 width="30%" align="right">